-Immediate action is needed to approve proposed regulatory amendments, including associated forms and the grant agreement templates for the Full-Day Kindergarten Facilities Grant Program (FDKFGP).
-Assembly Bill (AB) 1808, Chapter 32, Statutes of 2018 [Committee on Budget.
-Education Finance: education omnibus trailer bill] was originally signed by the Governor on June 27, 2018 and included a one-time General Fund appropriation in the amount of \$100,000,000 for the sole purpose of providing full-day kindergarten classrooms.
+Assembly Bill (AB) 1808, the Education Finance: Education Omnibus Trailer Bill was originally signed by the Governor on June 27, 2018 and included a one-time General Fund appropriation in the amount of \$100,000,000 for the 2018/2019 fiscal year to the SAB to provide grants to school districts to construct new school facilities or retrofit existing school facilities for the purpose of providing full-day kindergarten classrooms.
 Since that time, the Governor signed into law, on July 1, 2019, Senate Bill (SB) 75, Chapter 51, Statutes of 2019, the Education Finance: Education Omnibus Trailer Bill.
-This bill appropriated an additional \$300,000,000 from the General Fund to the SAB for the 2019/20 fiscal year.
-School districts that wish to convert part-day kindergarten facilities to full-day kindergarten facilities, and for those districts lacking the facilities to provide full-day kindergarten instruction can apply for these one-time grants to construct new school facilities or retrofit existing school facilities.
+This bill appropriated an additional \$300,000,000 from the General Fund to the SAB for the 2019/2020 fiscal year.
+School districts that wish to convert part-day kindergarten programs to full-day kindergarten programs, and for those districts lacking the facilities to provide full-day kindergarten instruction can apply for these one-time grants to construct new facilities and retrofit existing school facilities.
 At its meeting on October 23, 2019, the SAB adopted the proposed regulatory amendments on an emergency basis.